xabiko/DataAnalysis-HumanActivityRecognition/README.md

 This project was formatted using knitR, an engine for dynamic report generation with R.

 * PA1_template_files/figure-html : plot images generated
-* PA1_template.Rmd : original working file for this project. knitR will then "knit" the .md and .html files
+* PA1_template.Rmd : original working file for this project. knitR will then "knit" the .md and .html files.
+Plot images not displayed
-* PA1_template.html : knitted HTML document
+* PA1_template.html : knitted HTML document.
+Raw HTML code
-* PA1_template.md : knitted md document
+* [PA1_template.md](https://github.com/xabiko/DataAnalysis-HumanStepsMonitoring/blob/master/PA1_template.md) : knitted md document and formal presentation of the project
 * activity.zip : dataset

 ## Introduction